grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 4. **Amazon DynamoDB**: Functions as the database for data storage and retrieval.
 5. **Third-Party Recommendations ML Model**: Produces personalized product suggestions based on the received data.
 6. **Response**: Outputs from DynamoDB or the recommendations ML model are returned to the user via the Lambda function and API Gateway.

+## Prerequisites
+- Ensure you have received your Grafana Cloud login details via email.
+Contact a Grafana Labs team member if you haven't.

 ## Lab Steps
 ### Part 1: Access Grafana Cloud Environment